Introduction to ASP.NET Cookie

 Now we click on Create Cookie button to create a cookie.
 Then, it will show us a message as below.

-Try to retrieve it again after 2 minutes; it will give us a message in the box, as “We don’t found any Cookie”.
+Try retrieving it again after 2 minutes; it will give us a message in the box, such as “We don’t found any Cookie.”

 Conclusion

-We can conclude this article by saying that ASP.NET cookie are important in our day-to-day working life.
-It saves our efforts of reentering the data, which has already filled up once in the browser by the user.
-However, just make sure that you will send cookies over a secure channel only to protect them from being passed via unencrypted requests.
+We can conclude this article by saying that ASP.NET cookies are essential in our daily work.
+It saves our efforts of reentering the data, which has already been filled up once in the browser by the user.
+However, ensure you will only send cookies over a secure channel to protect them from being passed via unencrypted requests.

 Recommended Articles